webxdc/webxdc_docs/src/intro.md

 Webxdc is specified through its [file format] and [Javascript API] for developing web apps, and through instructions on the [Messenger implementation] for running and sharing webxdc apps in chats.
 Webxdc is supported and evolving in conjunction with the [Delta Chat](https://delta.chat) e-mail messenger apps which, if in doubt, serves as the default reference.

-## How to develop?

-## What kind of interactive content can be created with this?

-Some webxdc web apps that have already been implemented with webxdc:

-- Games
-  - Singleplayer games with a shared highscore
-  - Multiplayer turn-based games (like tictactoe or chess)
-- Productivity
-  - Polls
-  - Corkboards and Checklists
-  - Collaborative Document editors

-You can follow further developments in the [webxdc GitHub organization](https://github.com/webxdc) and are invited to ask questions and post suggestions in [the "webxdc" support forum](https://support.delta.chat/c/webxdc/20).
+You can follow and participate in further developments in the [webxdc GitHub organization](https://github.com/webxdc) and are invited to ask questions and post suggestions in [the "webxdc" support forum](https://support.delta.chat/c/webxdc/20).

 [file format]: spec.md#webxdc-file-format
 [Javascript API]: spec.md#webxdc-api